HungKingiscoming/Potholes-article/README.md

 You can see the full version of reference through [paper](https://easychair.org/conferences2/submission_download?a=34672663&submission=7282567&upload=151756).
-### How segmantic segmentation deals with those problems
+### How semantics segmentation deals with those problems
 <div align="justify">
   Timely identification and repair of potholes are crucial for preserving road infrastructure, maintaining smooth traffic flow, and minimizing vehicle damage.
 </div>